 Not all questions will apply to every respondent.
 Where possible, the Web survey is programmed to skip respondents over questions that do not apply to them.
-For example, Q31 (Where are you currently deployed?) does not apply to those who marked in Q30 that they were not currently deployed for 30 days or more.
-The notation to this question indicates the "Percent responding are Service members who answered the question and who were currently deployed for 30 days or more (Q30)."
+For example, Q44 (Since September 11, 2001, how many times have you been deployed?) does not apply to those who marked in Q43 that they were not deployed for any operation since September 11, 2001.
+The table note for this question indicates, "Percent responding are Service members who answered the question and had been deployed for at least one operation since September 11, 2001 (Q43)."

 The survey does not always skip questions that do not apply to the respondents.
 In the tabulations, Does not apply responses are typically included in the percentages in the Percent Responding column.
 For example, Q5 asked members to indicate how many years they had been in a relationship with their current significant other.
 Survey participants can indicate that the question does not apply.
-Q5 is also an example of where particular care has to be taken to interpret responses because Q5 was (1) within a skip pattern and (2) had an individual item response of Does not apply.
+Q5 is also an example requiring caution in interpreting responses because Q5 was within a skip pattern and had an individual item response of Does not apply.